 The student emergency funds are designated to off-set short-term financial need and are not intended to replace or supplement financial aid.
 All situations are unique and will be evaluated carefully and confidentially.

-Gift funds can be used for a variety of expenses that are necessary to support a student’s well-being.
+Grants can be used for a variety of expenses that are necessary to support a student’s well-being.
 Examples of eligible expenses include:

 Examples of ineligible expenses include tuition, parking tickets or credit card debt.

 There are two emergency funds available to students.
 Each fund has a unique application and set of criteria.